jcubic/jquery-terminal-wiki/Getting-Started.md

 term.echo(div);
 ```

-You can also echo any html element like canvas or video.
-And with new API in 2.9.0 you can echo anything if you add renderHandler.
-(TODO add link to API or create Wiki Page).
+You can also echo any HTML element like canvas or video.
+And with the new API in 2.9.0 you can echo anything if you add `renderHandler`.
+(TODO add a link to API or create Wiki Page, for now, you can read example at [this Codepen demo](https://codepen.io/jcubic/pen/mddwRzE)).

-Check also [[Formatting and Syntax Highlighting]] for details about internal syntax of echo colors, basic styles, images and links.
+Check also [[Formatting and Syntax Highlighting]] for details about the internal syntax of echo colors, basic styles, images, and links.

 ### Greetings

 The second argument to the terminal plugin is an object where you can put your options.
 The "greetings" is one of them.
-It is the first text that is echoed into terminal.
+It is the first text that is echoed into the terminal.

 You also can use `term.echo` to achieve the same effect but to get the same behavior as with greetings, you will
-need to put it in the `onInit` event, because greetings is shown after login.
+need to put it in the `onInit` event because greetings are shown after login.
 More on `login` and `onInit` in later sections.

 ```javascript
 $(function() {